 - Let the instant pot naturally release its pressure.
 Don't do a quick release because this can cause the goat meat to get tough.

-- You could experiment with different spices like black pepper, bay leaves, thyme, coriander seeds, red chili powder, turmeric powder, or coriander leaves.
+- You could experiment with different spices, such as black pepper, bay leaves, thyme, coriander seeds, red chili powder, turmeric powder, or coriander leaves.

 - Add scotch bonnet pepper or habanero if you want more heat.